-Moschos began her collegiate coaching career as an assistant with the University of Wyoming in 1998.
-Following her one season with the Cowgirls, Moschos spent two seasons at North Texas, two seasons at Iowa State, and one season at Florida State.
+Moschos began her collegiate coaching career as an assistant at the University of Wyoming in 1999.
+Following her one season with the Cowgirls, Moschos spent two seasons at North Texas, two seasons at Iowa State and one season at Florida State.
 She also spent time at Sacramento State and Davidson as well all before moving on to Creighton and then Ball State.
 From 2002-04, she coached in the Olympic Development Program as a member of the ODP staff in Dallas.

 After her collegiate playing career, Moschos was a member of the Greek National Team when it hosted the 2004 Athens Summer Olympics.
 She was named the Most Valuable Goalkeeper in the Women's Professional Soccer League (WPSL) in 2002 while playing for the California Storm.
 She was also invited to the first-ever Women's United Soccer Association (WUSA) combine and draft.